Ubuntu: Apple Keyboard generates strange space character

 I’m using an Apple Magic Keyboard on a Linux machine at work.
-Now it happens from time to time that I receive strange errors while programming.
-In IntelliJ even on some completions.
-Then a space is shown with a red wavy underline.
+From time to time it happens that I receive strange errors while while working.
+This occurs in IntelliJ even on some completions.
+Then a space is shown with a red waved underline.

 On compile, this warning can occur: